iterative/dvc.org/static/docs/commands-reference/pull.md

     Dvcfile
 ```

-The remote cache has been modified such that the data files in some of these
+The remote storage has been modified such that the data files in some of these
 stages should be updated into the local cache.

 ```dvc